cajohnst/YourAverageDigitalExistentialChautauqua/docs/bits_and_schemes/realtors_rights.md

 **Step 2:** Gain reputation points among a few realtors with relatively major clout.

-**Step 3:** Generate up a list of solid, unsellable properties with the least nosy neighbors using pointers from your new realtor friends.
+**Step 3:** Generate up a list of solid, unsellable properties with the least nosy neighbors using leads from your new realtor friends.

 **Step 4:** Convince, or rather pre-select, clients to stage their apartment with move-in ready furnishings.